 Crash Course offers free high-quality educational videos across many subjects ranging from humanities, US history, philosophy, science, and more.
 The Crash Course team has produced videos on 21 subjects for high school and college-level students and learners.
 An extra bonus is many of the subjects are aligned to AP high school curriculums.

 Edutube is a collection of educational videos with categories in animals, biology, chemistry, math, and more.
 You can refine your video search from the pre-school level all the way to higher education.
 They provide a great educational video resource with thousands of excellent free educational videos on the web.

 Intelecom Learning is a developer of educational content for California’s community colleges but much of their professionally made video content is available on their YouTube channel.
 Designed specifically for college-level courses their content is a better fit for more mature audiences.
 They offer a wide range of topics from English as a second language to business management, political science, gender studies, and more.

 Alltime10s is an interesting YouTube Channel that creates informative, fascinating, and engaging videos using the “Top 10” format.
 They cover a verity of topics including geography, crime, history, and pop culture.
 Check out interesting videos such as the 10 Incredible Indian Inventions or What if the Internet Was Destroyed? on their channel.

-The Institute of Art and Ideas brings together their own collection of articles and videos of world-leading thinkers.
+The Institute of Art and Ideas brings together its own collection of articles and videos of world-leading thinkers.
 They have over 1000 videos across subjects like philosophy, science, politics, and art.
 Directly from their website, you can watch videos hosted by industry experts, scientists, historians, researchers, and more.